A clean, fresh WordPress site can be a thing of beauty to look at.

 Image compression enables you to reduce the file size of the image without any decrease in quality.
 Hence, the image, though smaller in resolution, looks the same to the visitor.

-WP Smush.it can help you compress your images automatically for WordPress.
+Image optimization plugins such as WP Smush.it can help you compress your images automatically for WordPress.
 In addition to reducing the size of the file for existing media, it can also act on images uploaded in the future.

 You can also run your images through a tool like TinyPNG, which will reduce the file size without affecting quality.